SoniaBruck/TimberReach/README.md

 ## Collaboration

-This research is made possible via a collaboration with the North Carolina State University Center for Geospatial Analytics
+This research is made possible via a collaboration with the North Carolina State University Center for Geospatial Analytics and USFS-SRS